Skip to Content

 Incorporating Organic Matter

-3. Use organic mulch to retain moisture.
+2. Spread organic mulch to suppress weeds and retain moisture.

 Improving Drainage in Compacted Soil